FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Running_CFT_for_the_first_time_Windows/add_system_user_windows.md

 ## Enable the file user rights (USERCTRL)

-When implementing file user rights with [USERCTRL](../../../../../c_intro_userinterfaces/command_summary/parameter_intro/userctrl), you must run Transfer CFT as a service or start {{< TransferCFT/transfercftname  >}} with administrator privileges.
+When implementing file user rights with [USERCTRL](../../../../../c_intro_userinterfaces/command_summary/parameter_intro/userctrl), you must run Transfer CFT as a service or start Transfer CFT{{< TransferCFT/transfercftname  >}} with administrator privileges.

 > **Note**
 >